 However, there are several companies that will give you another chance when it comes to getting auto insurance.
 Many companies believe that someone will learn from their mistake and become a better and safer driver.

-Differences with SR22 States
+Differences Between SR22 States

-This certificate is file with DMV and obligates the driver to three or more years of mandatory adequate coverage.
-It also obligates the insurance company to notify DMV if insurance coverage is cancelled.
+This certificate is filed with DMV and obligates the driver to three or more years of mandatory adequate coverage.
+It also obligates the insurance company to notify the DMV if insurance coverage is canceled.

 In most cases, an SR22 filing translates to higher premiums for DWI insurance because of placement in a higher risk category.
 If your license has been suspended, SR22 filings are required as a part of the reinstatement process.

-License suspensions can pose a long-term problem if you are caught driving on a suspended license.
-The first time may warrant a warning, while the second or third offense could end up costing you jail time.
+License suspensions can pose a long-term problem if you are caught driving The first time may warrant a warning while the second or third offense could end up costing you jail time.